Multisensory Reading & Spelling Program

 Cognitive - We encourage our students to think and ask questions about the concepts we have taught.

-Multisensory - We use the visual, auditory, and kinesthetic senses to our evidence-based approach to teaching to improve concentration, enhance sounds, letters, words, and patterns recognition and reinforce learning.
+Multisensory - We use the visual, auditory, and kinesthetic senses in our evidence-based approach to teaching to improve concentration, enhance sounds, letters, words, and pattern recognition and reinforce learning.

-Flexible - We adapt our lessons based on our student's specific learning needs and capacity to learn and if possible, to meet the schools' requirement
+Flexible - We adapt our lessons based on our student's specific learning needs and capacity to learn and if possible, to meet the school's requirements.

-We also incorporate strategies and techniques to our direct instruction so that our students can learn how to fluently and accurately read and spell independently and comprehend what they've read.
+We also incorporate strategies and techniques into our direct instruction so that our students can learn how to fluently and accurately read and spell independently and comprehend what they've read.

-Our method of instruction also helps to alleviate their many difficulties associated with dyslexia and other learning disabilities.
+Our method of instruction also helps to alleviate our students many difficulties associated with dyslexia and other learning disabilities.

 The intensity and inclusion of the components vary according to the student’s capacity to learn, his specific learning needs, and language difficulties.

-Using our evidence-based multisensory structured intervention, and with specific strategies and appropriate techniques, our students have learned to start reading at the early stage of our program.
+Using our evidence-based multisensory structured intervention, and with specific strategies and appropriate techniques, our students have started learning to read during the first hour of their first session.
 They also experience a high degree of success in each lesson, which also helps them to gain confidence and improve their self-esteem.